Svalbard15/scriptable-widgets/README.md

 ## Features:

-* The widget loads the race schedule from https://ergast.com/mrd/ and shows the countdown in days to the next race
+* The widget loads the race schedule from https://ergast.com/mrd/ and shows the countdown in days until the next race

 ### How to use this widget?